 That’s approximately 2.2 million individuals.
 Men and women are equally likely to have OCD, with a third of all cases first exhibiting symptoms in childhood.

+These mental illness statistics may seem surprising, but they illustrate how common these disorders are.
 If you think that you or someone you love may be suffering from some form of mental illness, make an appointment with a doctor, psychologist, or psychiatrist.
 Getting an accurate diagnosis and treatment can have a huge impact on your health and happiness.

 Whether a loved one is managing mental illness or a chronic health condition, Specialty Care Services is available to assist family caregivers.
 Our compassionate care team provides a range of customized in-home care services when you need assistance — from a few hours per week to round-the-clock care.
 Contact us today to learn more about our home care services in Gaithersburg and the surrounding areas.